Who is this article for?

-When accessing the administration console over HTTPS, web restores from storage servers may result in an "Unable to login to server" error.
+Using the Code42 console to restore archives from storage servers may result in an "Unable to login to server" error.
 This is usually due to a self-signed or invalid SSL certificate on the storage server and the need to manually accept this certificate when connecting to the Code42 server.

 Install CA-signed certificates on each of your storage servers.